Marriott World Trade Center: September 11 attacks

 On September 11, 2001, al-Qaeda terrorists hijacked four planes to crash into various targets in the U.S. Two crashed into both of the World Trade Center's Twin Towers, which were located right next to the hotel.
-43 people in the hotel died from the attacks, out of the roughly 2,753 people who died in New York City from the attacks.
-41 firefighters died, along with two hotel employees who assisted them with evacuating guests.
-11 guests were never identified, and it is not known if they died in the building or elsewhere in the World Trade Center complex.
+Forty-three people in the hotel were killed, out of the roughly 2,753 people who died in New York City from the attacks.
+Forty-one firefighters died, along with two hotel employees who assisted them with evacuating guests.
+Eleven guests were never identified, and it is not known if they died in the building or elsewhere in the World Trade Center complex.
 LDS Living claimed "most likely they were in the main towers attending business meetings or shopping."
 14 people survived both collapses from inside the building.

-On the 11th, the hotel had 940 registered guests.
+On September 11, the hotel had 940 registered guests.
 The National Association for Business Economics (NABE) was holding its yearly conference at the hotel from September 8 to 11, 2001.
 In addition, the hotel was planned to host the Law School Admission Council's New York City Law School Forum—a law school recruiting event—on September 14 and 15.
 The council was expecting 4,000 students to attend, from 160 schools.
-About 11 people who were planning to go to the forum were scheduled to check in to the hotel on September 11, but did not make it there before the attacks started.
+About 11 people who were planning to go to the forum were scheduled to check in to the hotel on the 11th but did not make it there before the attacks started.